ABOUT THE WORK

 ABOUT THE ARTIST

-Imran Peretta lives and works in London.
-Working across the moving-image, sound, performance and poetry, Perretta’s work addresses biopower, marginality and the (de)construction of cultural histories.
+Imran Perretta lives and works in London.
+Working across moving-image, sound, performance and poetry, Perretta’s work addresses biopower, marginality and the (de)construction of cultural histories.
 Recent solo and group exhibitions include: the destructors, Spike Island, Bristol (2019); All His Ghosts Must Do My Bidding, Wysing Arts Centre, Cambridge ( 2019); 15 Days, Jerwood Space, London, as a recipient of the Jerwood/FVU Awards 2018 and Mene Mene Tekel Parsin, Wysing Arts Centre, Cambridge (2017).
-Perretta was selected for Bloomberg New Contemporaries (2014-15) and is nominated for the 2019 Film London Jarman Award.
+Perretta was selected for Bloomberg New Contemporaries (2014-15) and was nominated for the 2019 Film London Jarman Award.
 Imran is currently a resident of Somerset House Studios.
+In 2020 he received the Turner Prize bursary, in place of the 2020 Turner Prize.